nitrate-lang/nitrate/extensions/vscode/qxir-syntax/README.md

-# QUIX-IR README
+# NITRATE-IR README

 ## Features

-Syntax highlighting for the QUIX-IR language.
+Syntax highlighting for the NITRATE-IR language.